-- Buy a bundled homeowners and auto insurance policy from the same company.
 Nearly every company that sells both homeowners and auto insurance offers significant discounts when you buy both policies at the same time.
-But heres the catch: Discounts can very widely from one company to another.
+But heres the catch: Discounts can vary widely from one company to another.
 Occasionally, a company that offers you a great rate on auto insurance cant get you a comparable discount on homeowners insurance – or vice versa.
 In that case, youre better off getting your auto and home coverage à la carte from two separate companies.

 When it comes to getting your best price for homeowners insurance, you have to shop around.
 Because the same amount of coverage varies in price from company to company, you wont know if youre getting a low premium unless you compare rates from multiple carriers.
 Just make sure that those carriers are highly-rated when it comes to paying claims.